jr198868/Semantic-analysis-of-product-reviews-from-Amazon-by-using-natural-language-processing/README.md

 This project aims to build a model for sentiment analysis for the different product reviews from Amazon.
 This project can allow me to assign a score to a block of text that tells us how positive or negative it is.

-In this project, several practical tools including the NLTK (natural language toolkit), sklear, BeautifulSoup, and matplotlib have been used.
+In this project, several practical tools including the NLTK (natural language toolkit), sklearn, BeautifulSoup, and matplotlib have been used.